This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 7. Go Hi Tech! - Check out the range of synthetic or modified natural fabrics available to eczema sufferers these days, many of them taking their lead from fabrics made for medical purposes.
 You can find clothes permeated by antibacterials; baby sleepsuits woven with silver to beat infections; specially designed fabrics to act almost as if they were emollients; hypoallergenic modified silk or cotton.

-Go natural with our bundle of unscented skincare essentials!
+Go all-natural with our starter bundle of unscented skincare essentials!

 Thanks to Charlotte Leanne Brothwood, Karen Reekie, Maria Marziaoli, Simone Ivatts, Rachel Robinson, Jill Dowding-Walker for their help in writing this blog.